John Doe: Other variants

-In Massachusetts, "Mary Moe" is used to refer to pregnant women under the age of 18 petitioning the Superior Court for a judicial bypass exception to the parental consent requirement for abortion.
+In Massachusetts, "Mary Moe" is used to refer to pregnant girls under the age of 18 petitioning the Superior Court for a judicial bypass exception to the parental consent requirement for abortion.
 "Mary Moe" is also used to refer to such cases generally, i.e. "Mary Moe cases".
 Sometimes "Mary Doe" may be used for the individuals.
 Parallels in other countries include: